 Enhance your benefits offering with PrimePay.

 PrimePay has a passion for retirement plans.
 We have put forth a very strong offering for employers of all sizes.
-We offer retirement plan solutions that can be as low as $30 a month.
 We have a vast offering and it is customized to fit every employer’s needs.

 PrimePay’s Retirement Plan Services include: